Top 10 Benefits of Learning a Foreign Language

 14 Improves reading skills

-Because reading is a fundamental part of learning in general, this is evident when you learn languages that are closely connected to your main language, especially words that are very similar to those of your language.
+Reading is a fundamental part of learning.
+This is especially evident when learning languages closely connected to your main language, particularly with similar words.

 15 Not needing a translator

-Yes, plenty of us experienced that moment we had to spend an additional minute trying to translate the words a person's trying to say.
-Obviously learning a language can eliminate that problem.
+Yes, plenty of us have experienced that moment when we had to spend an additional minute trying to translate the words a person was trying to say.
+Learning a language can obviously eliminate that problem.

 16 Not needing subtitles

-Subtitles are actually useful if you are an intermediate at your foreign language.
-But if you feel that you are near mastering a language, or you can understand a majority of an episode without an aid, then subtitles are no longer needed.
+Subtitles are useful if you are an intermediate in a foreign language.
+However, if you feel near mastering the language or can understand most of an episode without assistance, subtitles are no longer needed.

 BAdd New Item